kokes/kb/README.md

 ---

-- Shortly after Microsoft announced its aquisition of Github, Gitlab's founder and CEO, Sid Sijbrandij, [went on The Architecht's Show](http://architechtshow.com/ep-60-gitlab-ceo-on-competing-with-microsoft-betting-on-kubernetes-and-learning-to-scale) to talk all things Gitlab and their competition.
-- Rewriting software always leads to broken deadlines, new bugs everywhere, reinventing the wheels etc. I've done this a few times and it was always the same.
-Here's [a good overview of how a lot larger rewrites turned out](https://medium.com/@herbcaudill/lessons-from-6-software-rewrite-stories-635e4c8f7c22).
 - I tried out Presto for a few workloads and I was incredibly impressed.
 It's a great piece of software and [this video](https://www.youtube.com/watch?v=Z2C-iYNm2wU) offers a really nice overview of its architecture and how it differs from Spark.

 I tend to think of the electronic world as purely digital, so it was rather refreshing to listen to [this podcast episode](https://hanselminutes.com/652/analog-computing-and-the-computer-of-the-tides-with-charles-petzold) on analog computers.
 Hanselminutes in general covers these fringe-sounding topics, I love it.